Kushala125/QuickCart-Delivery-Analytics/README.md

 ---

-## 🗺 Roadmap

-- [ ] Add automated tests for the ETL transform layer
-- [ ] Migrate scheduled runs to an orchestrator (Airflow / AWS Step Functions)
-- [ ] Publish the Tableau dashboards as a public workbook
-- [ ] Add a cohort-based churn model beyond the current heuristic Churn_Risk score
-- [ ] Parameterize city/date-range filters for the reporting scripts

----

 ## 📄 License

 This project is licensed under the **MIT License** — free to use, modify, and distribute with attribution.